NeuralFlux/SimpleCaptcha/README.md

 5. Add a button or anything you desire, so that, onclick, the function `check()` is called (this function checks the input and redirects the user to a page if it matches).
 6. To change the page to which redirection takes place, go to the [JavaScript file](captcha.js)

 This completes the process.
-Now you have your own simple Captcha without PHP!
+Now you have your own simple Captcha without any backend!

 To get in contact, Email me at anudeep.tumati99@gmail.com!